The Facts Behind 21st Century Education Reform

 The OECD’s assessment director, Andreas Schleicher, a German worked with the Obama Administration to reshape the US K-12 online assessment system.

-The OECD reshaped assessments so they run in the background of online curriculum.
+The OECD reshaped assessments so they run in the background of the online curriculum.

 The OECD assessments are assessing behaviors more than academics.